They keep it together, y'all, that's it

 - A good example is Pugsley's name.
 Originally, most of the Addams clan didn't have first names, but when the TV show was being produced, they went to Charles Addams to ask for their names.
 His first choice for the boy's name was 'Pubert', but the TV executives objected.
 In the long run, of course, the name did get used.

-- Another is that in the series they didn't kill anyone, but in the movies they kill at least four people (the three villains and the stripper at Fester's bachelor party) and don't seem to care.
+- Another is that in the series they didn't kill anyone, but in the movies they kill at least four people (the three villains and the stripper at Fester's bachelor party, the latter being accidental) and don't seem to care.
 In fairness, everyone at the bachelor party is very visibly distraught about the stripper... just not for very long.

 - Family Values in general is rather direct about sex, such as Wednesday bluntly telling a young girl who believes in the Delivery Stork where babies really come from, the fact that Fester watches Gomez and Morticia having sex through keyholes, and offering Thing as a way to stave off loneliness.
 Not to mention the Centerfold Gag of their mother.